matthiasn/Clojure-Resources/README.md

 * **[clojure/core.typed](https://github.com/clojure/core.typed)**: An optional type system for Clojure
 * **[Organizing Your Project: a Librarian's Tale](http://www.braveclojure.com/organization/)**: useful chapter from the **[Clojure for the Brave and True](http://www.braveclojure.com/)** book about code organization and namespaces.
 It's a little long but it still covers the topic well enough.
 * [**Clojure Gazette**](http://www.clojuregazette.com): Weekly Newsletter to inspire Clojure programmers.
+* **[SICP distilled](https://www.kickstarter.com/projects/1751759988/sicp-distilled)**: Kickstarter project aimed at translating **SICP** (see in the last section) into Clojure.
+This looks really cool, you should go fund it while you still can.
+I have done the same.

 ## Learn the language
 * **[Clojure from the ground up](http://aphyr.com/tags/Clojure-from-the-ground-up)**: very encouraging series of articles for beginners.
 I also really appreciate the introduction.